No. 6555 Songze Avenue, Chonggu Town, Qingpu District, Shanghai, China

 Overall, the 3D printing industry chain includes five links: basic accessories, auxiliary operations, 3D printing equipment, 3D printing materials, and product applications.

-3D printing materials mainly include resin-based materials, Metal materials, biological materials;
+3D printing materials mainly include resin-based materials, Metal materials, and biological materials;

 3D printing equipment mainly includes desktop printers and industrial printers;

 3D printing applications mainly include industrial, military and civilian fields.

 In terms of the breadth of application, from the rapid manufacture of medical models at the beginning to the direct manufacture of hearing aid shells, implants, complex surgical instruments, and 3D printed medicines by 3D printing, the medical use of 3D printing in China is no longer limited to a specific scene.